gsoules/MkDocs/digital-archive/docs/user/viewing-search-results.md

 ## Grid View

 **Grid View** displays search results as a grid of thumbnails.
-The example below shows the same results as the example in the Table View section above.

 ![Viewing search results in a gird view](viewing-search-results-5.jpg)

 You can sort items in Grid View by choosing a metadata field name using the **_Sort by_** selector.
 To change the sort from ascending to descending and vice versa, use the selector and choose the field again.

 #### Hiding items that have no image

 In the example above, notice the second item in the first row.
 This is an example of an item that has no image or PDF file attached to it, so a placeholder icon for the map displays instead.
-You can hide items with no image or PDF file attachment by choosing `With images` from the **_Items_** selector.
+You can hide items with no image or PDF file attachment by choosing `With Images` from the **_Items_** selector.
 This works in both Grid View and Table View.

 ---

 ## Index View

 **Index View** displays search results as an alphabetized index of unique values for a single metadata field.
 You choose the metadata field you want to index by from the **_Index by_** selector.

 The example below shows the same search results as the Table View and Grid View examples above, but the results are indexed by the **_Title_** metadata field.

 ![Viewing search results in a index view](viewing-search-results-6.jpg)